valhuber/ApiLogicServer/api_logic_server_cli/project_learning_center/readme.md

 <br>

+This project:

-This project implements a **JSON:API -- a API standard definition** for filtering, sorting, pagination, and multi-table retrieval.
+* Implements a **JSON:API -- a API standard definition** for filtering, sorting, pagination, and multi-table retrieval.
 It also provides Swagger, for exploring the API.

-The project was built using **API Logic Server**.
-A single command creates the project from the database structure.
-It provides not only the **JSON:API / Swagger**, but also an **Admin App**, and a **logic engine** for multi-table constraints and derivations.
+* Was **built using API Logic Server** --  an open source project providing:

+  * **Automatic Creation:** a single command creates the project from your database (including an Admin App)
+  * **Customize with your IDE:** declare spreadsheet-like rules for business logic, and code extra API endpoints

 Let's &nbsp;  a) Run the project, &nbsp; b) Explore the JSON:API, &nbsp; and c) Explore JSON:API Update Logic.